|

 The Intention is An Important Factor

 10. The Buddha said, “Cetanāhaṁ, bhikkhave, kammaṁ vadami,” i.e., “Bhikkhus, I say that kamma is the intention involved.”
-We always need to look at the intention to pinpoint whether or what kind of kamma was committed.
+We must always examine the intention to determine whether and what kind of kamma was committed.

 ▪For example, if someone shoots a dog attacking a child, one’s intention here is to save the child.
 On the other hand, if someone is shooting a dog for “target practice,” there is no excuse.
-The life of a human is million-fold more precious than an animal’s; see “How to Evaluate Weights of Different Kamma.”
+A human life is a million-fold more precious than an animal’s; see “How to Evaluate Weights of Different Kamma.”

-▪Sometimes it is impossible to judge the kammic consequences just by looking at the particular act.
-Only the person committing the act will know whether it is a good or bad intention.
-Thus normally it is not wise to judge other people’s actions.
+▪Sometimes it is impossible to judge the kammic consequences solely from the particular act.
+Only the person committing the act will know whether it is motivated by good or bad intentions.
+Thus, it is typically unwise to judge others’ actions.

-▪If it is a mano saṅkhāra (bad thoughts), the only person who even knows about that is the one who is committing it.
+▪If it is a mano saṅkhāra (evil thoughts), the only person who even knows about that is the one who is committing it.

 Also, in many cases, no person can advise another on what to do when conflicting issues are involved.
 Is it OK to steal some food to feed one’s kids when they are crying in hunger?
 Is it OK to spank a child when the child is misbehaving?
 Only the parent can make that decision based on the circumstances.

-Also see, “Details of Kamma – Intention, Who Is Affected, Kamma Patha.”
-This post was updated on February 21, 2018, and provides a simple two-step process to evaluate a given situation.
+Also see “Details of Kamma – Intention, Who Is Affected, Kamma Patha.”
+This post presents a simple two-step process for evaluating a given situation.

 Relative Weights of Kamma

-12. One critical problem many people have is trying hard to avoid actions with relatively small kammic consequences while unknowingly doing things with stronger kammic consequences.
-Let us take an example: Suppose we have a large tank of water that is losing water due to many holes at the bottom.
-Some holes are pinholes, some are a little larger, and a few holes are big and lose water fast.
+12. One critical problem many people have is trying hard to avoid actions with relatively small kammic consequences while unknowingly doing things with impactful kammic consequences.
+Consider the following example: Suppose we have a large tank of water that is losing water due to numerous holes at the bottom.
+Some holes are pinholes, some are slightly larger, and a few are large and lose water quickly.
 One would want to plug those large holes first.
-Then one would fix the medium-size holes.
+Then one would fix the medium-sized holes.
 The smallest or the pin holes are the last to be fixed.

 ▪Another example: Say someone has hateful thoughts about a particular person all day.
 That could be worse than just saying something to that person and “getting the load off the mind.”
 However, even that is not necessary.
 The best solution is to develop mettā (loving-kindness) towards that person and eliminate those hateful thoughts.
-We always must realize that we all are trapped in this constant struggle to find happiness in a world that is not set up to provide lasting happiness; see, “Anicca, Dukkha, Anatta - Wrong Interpretations.”
+We must always recognize that we are all trapped in a constant struggle to find happiness in a world not designed to provide lasting happiness; see “Anicca, Dukkha, Anatta.”

 13. Kammic consequences also depend strongly on the “consciousness level” of the living being against whom the immoral act was committed.

-▪Killing a human will have far stronger consequences compared to killing an animal.
+▪Killing a human will have far substantial consequences than killing an animal.
 This is discussed in the essay, “How to Evaluate Weights of Different Kamma.”

 14. Dasa akusala and relative weights of different kamma are discussed in the following desanā: